Reconstruction Alignment Improves Unified Multimodal Models: More Experimental Results and Analysis

-The blurred reconstruction variant yields the highest GenEval and DPGBench scores but slightly deteriorates WISE reasoning accuracy.
+{The blurred reconstruction method yields the highest GenEval and DPGBench scores but slightly deteriorates WISE reasoning accuracy.
 Resizing inputs to $256\times256$ offers the best balance across all metrics.
-In contrast, $128\times128$ inputs fall outside Show-o's pretraining distribution and significantly reduce both GenEval and DPGBench scores.
+In contrast, $128\times128$ inputs fall outside Show-o's pretraining distribution and significantly reduce all of these scores.}

-\textbf{Why gains trail the CLIP-understanding variant.} Even with these stabilizations, post-training improvements remain smaller than on the CLIP variant.
-Notably, the tokenizer variant starts from higher performance (68.7/83.63 \versus 66.2/82.21), yet after \ours the 256$\times$256 reconstruction reaches only 70.61/84.77 compared with 72.3/84.94 for the Show-o CLIP variant.
-This gap is consistent with the weaker semantic representations provided by the VQGAN tokenizer and the lower visual understanding capacity of the Show-o tokenizer variant, leaving \ours with less high-level signal to leverage.
+{\textbf{Why the gain of VQGAN variant is smaller than that of CLIP variant?} Notably, the tokenizer variant starts from higher performance (68.7/83.63 \versus 66.2/82.21), yet after \ours the 256$\times$256 reconstruction reaches only 70.61/84.77 compared with 72.3/84.94 for the Show-o CLIP variant.
+This gap is consistent with the weaker semantic representations provided by the VQGAN tokenizer and the lower visual understanding capacity of the Show-o tokenizer variant, leaving \ours with less high-level signal to leverage.}